 The Integrated Database (IDB) contains time series of the tariffs applied by WTO members and acceding economies to imports from other WTO members.
 Data are provided at the most detailed product level (usually the eight to ten digit product level or tariff line code).
 The database also contains import statistics, including the value and volume of imports by country of origin and by tariff line.
-This internal database cannot be accessed outside of the WTO.
+The integrated data and statistical indicators from this database are disseminated through the Tariff Analysis Online and WTO STATS portal.

 The terms “country” and “countries” are used here for convenience.
 The terms cover WTO members that are separate customs territories or customs unions such as the EU.